What is the American Express Centurion card? What does it cost and what are the benefits in the UK?

 Whilst American Express does not publish its criteria (and there may not even be any fixed criteria) there are a range of behaviours that are likely to improve your chances of invitation.

 Having a strong Amex history is key.
 Anecdotal evidence suggests that high spend is particularly effective on cards such as The Platinum Card (review here).

 You are likely to be spending at least £25,000 per month, if not considerably higher, before you are on Amex’s radar.
 Spending on travel, luxury goods and other personal expenses is likely to be viewed more favourably than pushing high figures through for Google Adwords or Facebook advertising.

 You may undergo a credit check during the application process.
 It is not clear if there is an income requirement.

-Fundamentally, there is very little you can do to ‘attract’ an invitation.
 Amex knows the calibre of individuals it wants to invite and offers are likely made on a case-by-case basis.
-There is very little opportunity to game the system if you don’t lead the sort of lifestyle American Express is looking for.
+In theory there is little opportunity to game the system if you don’t lead the sort of lifestyle American Express wants.